Maggie Murdaugh Didn’t Want to Return Home on Day of Murder, Housekeeper Testifies

 In reality, prosecutors allege, Murdaugh brutally murdered his family in a twisted scheme to garner public sympathy and conceal the discovery that he had been stealing money from his law firm and clients for years.
 Murdaugh, 54, is facing two counts of murder and two counts of possession of a weapon during the commission of a violent crime in connection with the case.
 He has pleaded not guilty and his defense team has argued that he had no motive to murder his family.

-The housekeeper’s testimony bolsters the prosecution’s argument that Murdaugh took steps to murder his family with two different guns—and then cover up the crime afterwards.
+The housekeeper’s testimony bolsters the prosecution’s argument that Murdaugh took steps to murder his family with two different guns—and then cover up the crime afterward.

 “It was hard because I knew [Maggie] wasn’t going to be coming back, and I didn’t want to move her stuff,” Turrubiate-Simpson said through tears about her orders to clean up the house the morning after the murders.